General information about COVID-19 treatments

 - If the provider recommends treatment, they will write you a prescription and send it to a pharmacy or treatment location near you.

-Learn more about how telehealth treatment at CDPHE’s website.
+Learn more about how telehealth treatment at CDPHE’s website [external link].

 Antivirals are medications that help your body fight off certain viruses that can cause disease, such as COVID-19.
 Talk to your doctor or healthcare provider if you have tested positive for COVID-19 to see if you are eligible for antiviral treatment.

-Evidence shows that COVID-19 therapeutic treatments such as mAbs and antivirals can greatly decrease your risk of severe illness and hospitalization for COVID-19.
-You may be eligible for these treatments if your symptoms started within the last 7 days for mAbs and 5 days for antivirals, you are not hospitalized or on oxygen due to COVID-19, and you are at high risk of getting very sick without treatment.
-Please contact your medical care provider or visit 'getting covid-19 treatment'.
+Evidence shows that COVID-19 therapeutic treatments such antiviral medications can greatly decrease your risk of severe illness and hospitalization for COVID-19.
+These treatments work best if they are taken within the first few days of symptom onset, so it is important to seek treatment quickly to lower your risk of serious illness.
+You may be eligible for this treatment if you are not hospitalized or on oxygen due to COVID-19, and you are at high risk of getting very sick without treatment.
+Please contact your medical care provider or visit the CDPHE's getting covid-19 treatment page [external link].

 Test to Treat